adrian-griffin/cargoport/README.md

 ### Dependencies:

-- For initial binary compilation, Go is needed
+- For initial binary compilation, Go is needed.
+Prebuilt executables are not provided.
-- Rsync is needed on both the local node running cargoport, as well as the target machine you want to share backups with
+- Rsync is needed on *both* the local node running cargoport, as well as the target machine(s) you want to transfer backups to

 Cargoport has been tested on both latest Debian & Arch, and while it should work well on other distros, it has not been fully tested outside of these two, so please do use at your own caution.